GravityDarkLab/CampervanCalendar/README.md

 This project is a simple calendar application that was created as part of a coding challenge.
 It is built with Vue 3, Vite, and Tailwind CSS.

 A live version of the app can be found [here](https://gravitydarklab.github.io/CampervanCalendar/).
+This project make usage of the open source [vue-simple-calendar](https://github.com/richardtallent/vue-simple-calendar) for the calendar component.

 ## Tech Stack